-Many salon owners know how to deliver the services their business offers but have no idea how to actively manage the business itself.
-Even fewer understand the enormous challenges salon businesses face.
-Unfortunately, this lack of understanding causes many salon owners to make numerous costly mistakes, setting their business up for failure before they even open the doors.
+Many salon owners know how to deliver the services their business offers but were never taught how to manage their business.
+Even fewer understand the enormous challenges salons face.
+Unfortunately, this lack of understanding causes many salon owners to make costly mistakes, setting their business up for failure before they even open the doors.
 As a salon business management consultant, I specialize in helping salon owners and independent operators develop a new way of thinking, eliminating their insecurities and teaching them to embrace the entrepreneurial spirit of owning their own business.

 You don’t have to sign any plans, agree to months of weekly meetings, invest in expensive “systems,” attend any “mandatory leadership summits,” or deal with ongoing pestering of any kind.

 - An effective consultant isn’t your friend.
-I won’t say what you want to hear, but what you need to hear.
+I won’t say what you want to hear but what you need to hear.
 Some of these things won’t be easy to swallow but will need to be acknowledged and corrected.

 - An effective consultant is thorough.
 I research every client’s business prior to the appointment.

 - An effective consultant is honest about their limitations.
 It’s rare, but if I don’t know the answer to one of your questions or have a solution to a problem we’ve identified, I will find and direct you to a reputable source (like a link to a precedent or statute) or refer you to the appropriate specialist (like an attorney).